ACA Advocacy Resource Center

 Specialized laws such as the Gramm-Leach-Bliley Act (GLBA) and the Health Insurance Portability and Accountability Act of 1996 (HIPAA) require additional security standards to protect against the unauthorized access of consumers’ confidential information.

-The following summary of GLBA and HIPAA privacy and security rules explains collectors’ responsibilities and the measures a debt collector must take to ensure compliance with these laws.
+The following summary of GLBA and HIPAA privacy and security rules, as well as state laws, explains collectors’ responsibilities and the measures a debt collector must take to ensure compliance with these laws.
 It is important to note this is not an exhaustive list of the requirement under these laws.

 - Develop and implement policies and procedures consistent with the covered entity the debt collector is operating for.